The following information is about Growing Cabbage In Pots.

 - The pH levels of soil should be 6.5 to 7.5.

-- Use good quality commercial potting mix with plant based organic soil.
-If growing in winter season, potting soil with animal based organic soil is recommended.
+- Use a good quality commercial potting mix with plant-based organic soil.
+If growing in the winter season, potting soil with animal-based organic soil is recommended.

 Best Season for Growing Cabbage In Pots:

 - The ideal temperature for growing cabbage in pots should range from is 4-22 ºC.